 The following general requirements (listed in order of completion) apply to all students in the Tutorial Ph.D. program:

-The Tutorial Ph.D. in Basque Studies emphasizes a close working relationship between the student and his/her faculty mentor and Advisory-Examining Committee, which consists of the Committee Chair (the faculty mentor), two other faculty members from Basque Studies, and two other graduate faculty from the departments to which the student's Program of Study relates (Anthropology, Foreign Languages and Literatures, Geography, Political Science or History).
+The Tutorial Ph.D. in Basque Studies emphasizes a close working relationship between the student and his/her faculty mentor and Advisory-Examining Committee, which consists of the Committee Chair (the faculty mentor), two other faculty members from Basque Studies, and two other graduate faculty from the departments to which the student's Program of Study relates (Anthropology, Foreign Languages and Literatures, Geography, Political Science or History and related areas).

 Of the remaining 48 credits, 24 involve coursework and a further 24 apply to dissertation research and preparation.
 At least 30 of the 48 credits must be 700-level.
 The comprehensive examination credit does not count toward this requirement.